OpenInternet/saferjourno/content/chapters/chapter-4.en.md

   - Visiting websites for research that hold illegal content
   - Downloading documents from government websites and the sites of companies
-  - Visiting chat rooms or sites
+  - Visiting chat rooms, forums, or similar sites

 - Walk the journalists through best practice for carrying out secure online research.
 Guidance for this can be found at the beginning of this chapter.
 The trainer might want to think about the following:
   - Ensuring that the sites they visit are encrypted